 In 2015, Optimum Nutrition was sued for not filling their containers enough.
-Apparently, its Whey and Whey Gold products had more than 35% of empty space in each container, according to Class Actions Reporter.
+Apparently, it’s Whey, and Whey Gold products that had more than 35% of space in each container, according to Class Actions Reporter.

 But the benefits of Optimum Nutrition Gold Standard 100% Whey versus similar products are less established.

 Optimum Nutrition does not pretend that Gold Standard 100% Whey is the best product in their protein powder lineup.
-Even among their whey products, Platinum Hydro Whey – an easily digestible whey hydrolysate – is clearly superior.
+Platinum Hydro Whey – an easily digestible whey hydrolysate – is clearly superior even among their whey products.
 But it is also more costly.
-Optimum Nutrition touts Gold Standard 100% Whey as the best value in their whey protein powder lineup, offering less fillers than their Performance Whey product while being less costly than Hydro Whey.
+Optimum Nutrition touts Gold Standard 100% Whey as the best value in their whey protein powder lineup, offering fewer fillers than their Performance Whey product while being less costly than Hydro Whey.

 Because the benefits of whey protein supplementation are so well-established, Optimum Nutrition does not go over-the-top with false promises.
 But while Gold Standard 100% Whey is the top-selling product for Optimum Nutrition, it is not necessarily the top-selling protein powder overall.

 Like most protein powders, Gold Standard 100% Whey contains a large dose of BCAAs in every serving.
 The benefits of ingesting BCAAs in combination with resistance training are also well-established: when consumed in tandem with a broader range of amino acids, those who consume BCAAs build more muscle and have better endurance than those who don’t, according to studies published by the Journal of the International Society of Sports Nutrition.